ThomasRhysEvans/Thomas-Rhys-Evans/content/authors/admin/_index.md

 highlight_name: false
 ---

 Dr Thomas Rhys Evans is an Associate Professor in Occupational Psychology at the University of Greenwich, UK.
-He is a Chartered Psychologist and Fellow of the Higher Education Academy.
+He is a Chartered Psychologist, Fellow of the Higher Education Academy and Co-Editor-In-Chief of the Journal of Open Psychology Data.

-Tom’s early research profile focussed upon a variety of themes surrounding the affective and social aspects of our working lives, leading projects on humour, emotional intelligence, feedback, and frustration.
-Tom’s research currently focuses upon using meta-psychology and open science practices to understand the quality of evidence within Occupational Psychology, and Psychology more broadly.
-Tom has a background of applying Occupational Psychology to the Fire Service context, and particularly enjoys adopting a collaborative and critical approach to addressing big societal issues.
+My early research profile focussed upon a variety of themes surrounding the affective and social aspects of our working lives, leading projects on humour, emotional intelligence, feedback, and frustration.
+I currently focus upon using meta-psychology and open science practices to understand the quality of evidence within Occupational Psychology, and Psychology more broadly.
+I work with a number of industry partners, and have published a book on the application of Occupational Psychology to the Fire Service.

+I particularly enjoy adopting a collaborative and critical approach to addressing big societal issues and welcome opportunities to collorate with researchers, practitioners and industry partners on such goals.

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.